flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 title: "Beating NumPy is Hard: When and how to Try"
 ---

----
-layout: cover
----
-# Beating NumPy is Hard: When and how to Try
+# Beating NumPy is Hard: When and How to Try

 Christopher Ariza